fuskovic/networker/README.md

 Get the addresses of a given hostname.

-    networker lookup -a farishuskovic.dev
+    networker lu --addresses farishuskovic.dev

-# Advanced Commands

 ## Capture

 Monitor network traffic on the LAN.

+    networker cap

+You can save your capture session to a pcap file.

-    networker capture
+    networker cap -o capture.pcap

+If the file doesn't exist, networker will create it for you.

-You can also use `-w` to include hostnames, sequence, and mac addresses in the output.
+You can also use `--wide` to include hostnames, sequence-numbers, and mac addresses in the output.

-    networker capture -w
+    networker cap --wide

-Write captured packets to a pcap file.

-    networker capture -o capture.pcap

-The pcap file specified will be created if it doesn't exist already.

 ## Request

-Send a POST request.
-Optionally use JSON from a file as the body.
+Here's an example of how to send a post request using a JSON file as the request body.

-    networker r -u <url> -f <path> -m POST
+    networker req -m POST -f /path/to/file.json -u https://url.com

-Content-type headers are set automatically for JSON and XML files.
+Content-type headers are automatically set when JSON and XML files are provided.

-Add your own custom headers.
+You can add your own custom headers as a comma-separated list of key/value pairs.

-    networker r -u <url> -f <path> -m POST -a key:value,key:value
+    networker req --add-headers key:value,key:value -u https://url.com

-All methods are supported but if `--method` is unset, networker defaults to a GET.
+All methods are supported but if `--method` is unset, networker will default to a GET.